The 10 Whitest Cities In Alabama For 2025

-The whitest cities in Alabama are Mountain Brook and Orange Beach for 2023 based on Saturday Night Science.
+The whitest cities in Alabama are Mountain Brook and Glencoe for 2025 based on Saturday Night Science.

 Whitest cities in Alabama research summary.
 We analyzed Alabama’s most recent Census data to determine the whitest cities in Alabama based on the percentage of White residents.
 Here are the results of our analysis: